jnk0le/cortexm-AES/README.md

 | `decrypt<192>`   | 347 | (1T) |
 | `decrypt<256>`   | 401 | (1T) |

-cm7 runtime cycles are biased a bit by caller or around caller code (numbers are from current ecb unit test)
+cm7 runtime cycles are biased a bit by caller or around caller code (numbers are from current ecb unit test, no other code in loop)

 #### specific function sizes